-Staff must establish if the claimant, and in couple claims the partner, is already in receipt of the additional amounts for:
+Staff must establish if the claimant (and in couple claims - the partner), is already in receipt of the additional amounts for:

-- having LCWRA
+- having Limited Capability for Work and Work Related Activity

-- having limited capability for work (LCW)
+- having Limited Capability for Work (LCW)

 - caring

-If one or more of these additional amounts are in payment see: Adding LCW or LCWRA when additional Universal Credit for caring LCW or LCWRA exist.
+If one or more of these additional amounts are in payment, see Adding LCW or LCWRA when additional Universal Credit for caring LCW or LCWRA exist.

-Claimants determined as having LCWRA are placed in the no work-related requirements group.
-They will not be required to provide a fit note or attend a WCA.
-All work-related requirements for these claimants must be switched off.
-Refer to switching off work availability and work related activities.
+Claimants determined as having LCWRA are placed in the No Work Related Requirements group.
+They will not be required to provide a fit note or attend a Work Capability Assessment.
+All work-related requirements for these claimants must be switched-off.
+Refer to Switching-off work availability and work related activities.

-If a DS1500 is provided after the Day 1 referral has begun, it should be faxed to the Centre of Health and Disability Assessment (CHDA).
-An LCWRA decision can be made following a work capability assessment (WCA).
+If a DS1500 is provided after the Day 1 referral has begun, it should be faxed to the Centre of Health and Disability Assessment.
+A Limited Capability for Work and Work Related Activity decision can be made following a Work Capability Assessment.

-Once a DS1500 is provided the claimant must be signposted to claim Personal Independence Payment or Disability Living Allowance, if they are not already in payment, as the claimant may be entitled to them.
+Once a DS1500 is provided the claimant must be signposted to claim Personal Independence Payment (PIP) or Disability Living Allowance (DLA) (if they are not already in payment) as the claimant may be entitled to them.

-If the claimant or their representative states they have made a claim for or sent a DS1500 to Personal Independence Payment (PIP), Disability Living Allowance,

-Attendance Allowance or the Armed Forces Independence Payment (AFIP), staff must confirm this with PIP, DLA, AA or AFIP colleagues.
+If the claimant or their representative states they have made a claim for or sent a DS1500 to PIP, DLA, Attendance Allowance (AA) or AFIP, staff must confirm this with PIP, DLA, AA or AFIP colleagues.
 This can be verified by either:

-- the presence of a terminal illness marker on CIS (Searchlight) - verbal confirmation from a member of the relevant benefits staff
+- the presence of a terminal illness marker on Customer Information System (Searchlight) - verbal confirmation from a member of the relevant benefits staff